Ahmed-Amine-Soltani/terraform-gcp-cdn/more-detail.md

 ------

-Check if everything is working as it should, the FQDN will be mapped directly to the **index.html** page . the FQDN is the concatenation of dns_name that you enter as a variable and the dns name of your public GCP zone .
+Check if everything is working as it should be, the FQDN will be mapped directly to the **index.html** page . the FQDN is the concatenation of dns_name that you enter as a variable and the dns name of your public GCP zone .

 <img src=.images/test-the-website-prefix.png alt="gcp-cdn-architecture" border="0" />